mbafadeyi/CRM-website/README.md

 # CRM website
 This is a CRM website that allows users to fully create and manage leads.
-Features like Signals, Logging etc. were used to enrich the website.
+Features like Signals, Logging, Django Messages etc. were used to enrich the website.

 ## Technology
 <li>Python</li>